productmanthana/rmdb/replit.md

 ### Data Storage

 The application uses a dual-database approach:
-- **Neon Postgres**: Primary database for application data (chat history, sessions, messages), accessed via `@neondatabase/serverless` and Drizzle ORM.
+- **Browser localStorage**: Chat history is persisted client-side using browser's localStorage API.
+Chats persist across page refreshes and browser sessions until the user clears browser data.
+This provides a simple, database-free chat persistence solution.
-  - **Chats Table**: Stores chat metadata (id, session_id, title, timestamps)
+  - **Stored Data**: Chat metadata (id, title, created_at), messages (id, type, content, response), and follow-up questions
-  - **Messages Table**: Stores individual messages (id, chat_id, type, content, response data)
+  - **Storage Key**: `rmone_chats`
-  - **Session Table**: Automatically managed by `connect-pg-simple` for session persistence
+  - **Implementation**: `client/src/lib/chatStorage.ts`
 - **Supabase PostgreSQL**: External data source for analytical queries, accessed via the `pg` library with a dedicated connection pool.

-### Authentication & Session Management
+### No Authentication Required

-The application uses **session-based authentication** for transparent chat persistence:
+The application requires no authentication or database setup:
-- **Express-session** with PostgreSQL-backed session store (`connect-pg-simple`)
+- **localStorage-based chat history**: All chat data is stored in the browser
-- Each visitor automatically receives a unique session ID (stored in browser cookies)
+- No server-side sessions or user accounts needed
-- Sessions persist for 30 days
+- Completely anonymous and friction-free
-- No user login required - completely anonymous and friction-free
+- Chats persist until browser data is cleared
-- Session data automatically links chats to visitors for personalized history
+- Works immediately on any deployment (Replit, Render, Vercel, etc.) without database configuration

 ## External Dependencies